 Her alcoholic father abandoned his wife and new daughter.
-Baybie’s mother died 18 months later of pneumonia and Baybie was remanded to the Kansas City School for the Blind where she first learned music, one of the few career options open to the blind.
+Baybie’s mother died 18 months later of pneumonia and Baybie was remanded to the Kansas City School for the Blind where she first learned music, one of the few career options then open to the blind.

-The following winter she was molested by her foster father impregnating her at 14.
+That winter she was molested by her foster father impregnating her at 14.
 Her foster mother blamed Baybie for “vamping” her husband and the young Nadine was taken into custody and remanded into the care of the Briller Maternity Lying-in Home in Topeka.
 There she was treated well and made friends.

 When her time came to deliver her baby, she was removed to another building and gave birth.
 Girls were never told that their babies would be taken and sold into adoption and many, including Baybie, looked forward to being mothers.
 She might never have known the sex of her baby had not a kindly nurse whispered to her that she had delivered a beautiful baby girl.
-When asked to see her, she was told the baby was gone and would be adopted.
+When asked to see and hold her, she was told the baby was gone and would be adopted.
 The delivery doctor came to see her afterwards as she was crying and informed her that he had “fixed her so she wouldn’t have any more kids” expecting gratitude.
 Baybie lived with this heartbreak all her life.

 Insert: You Had Better Dig Deeper song

 At her invitation, I visited her room in the Markwell Hotel on West 49th St off Broadway.
 I was struck by the large collection of dolls Baybie had on her dresser.
 Noticing my confusion, she told me that they were the little girl that had been taken from her and she felt great comfort caring for them.